not-only-code/metadata-ui-api/documentation/background.md

 # Background

 Our original scope was to provide an API for adding form UI elements for post metadata.
-Currently in core, there is a simplistic UI for editing custom fields: a meta box on the Edit Post screen with textareas for each field's contents.
+Historically in core, there is a simplistic UI for editing custom fields: a meta box on the Edit Post screen with textareas for each field's contents.
 This shows how unopinionated core has been in regards to metadata.
 From a developer's perspective, getter and setter functions exist with basic sanitization and authorization and that's it.

+Core's unopinionated respect towards metadata is actually good thing.
+It's opened up a vacuum for third-party libraries to fill in with a wide variety of solutions that employ different architectural patterns.

 ## Research

-This unopinionated respect for metadata is a good thing.
-It's opened up a vacuum for third-party libraries to fill, and experiment with different code architectural implementations.
-We've researched these libraries to take insight from their experience.
+To create something core-worthy, research into the architecture of these libraries is necessary, to take insight from their experiences, and find desirable architectural patterns for our needs.

 ## Existing Post Meta Libraries